Teaganjzg/Crime-Forecasting-in-Portland/README.md

       df=df.reset_index(drop=True) # drop the index of each excel file to keep the consistancy of the whole data collection data[val]=df
 ```
   Notice that the excel files have beed filtered by QGIS with only CATEGORY= 'Street Crime' left.
+After this step, we only have coordination information and occurance time for each street crime record.

+* Data Overview
+  Because our prediction is by month, the 'occ_date' need to be grouped by month.
+Besides, the coordination information which is 4 discrete number need to be transfered into which grids they belong.

 ## <a name="result">Results</a>